meker12/commerce-channels.en/help/amazon-sales-channel/common-order-processing.md

 >[!NOTE]
 >
->If an order is in `Unshipped` status, you can [cancel an Amazon order](./cancel-unshipped-order.md) on the [Amazon Order Details](./amazon-order-details.md) page.
+>If an order is in `Unshipped` status, you can [cancel an Amazon order](./cancel-unshipped-order.md) on the [[!UICONTROL Amazon Order Details]](./amazon-order-details.md) page.
 If an order has been shipped, it cannot be canceled.

 See [Commerce Order Management](https://docs.magento.com/user-guide/sales/order-management.html){target="_blank"}.